Folklore: Sense of Place, Appalachian Studies, Transnational Migration

-Debra Lattanzi Shutika is a folklorist specializing in transnational migration, Space, Place and Locality studies, and Latino folklore.
+Debra Lattanzi Shutika is a folklorist specializing in critical race, sense of place and Appalachian studies.
 She received a Ph.D and M.A. in Folklore and Folklife from the University of Pennsylvania in 2001 and 1999 respectively, and an M.A. in American Literature from GMU in 1993.
-She teaches courses on ethnicity and migration, American and Latino folklore, sense of place, bodylore and Appalachian folklore.
-She is author of Beyond the Borderlands: Mexican Migration and the Sense of PLace (2011, University of California Press).
-Her current research is an ethnographic study of immigrant-citizen relations in Manassas, Virginia.
-Professor Lattanzi Shutika directs the interdisciplinary working group Migration Projects at Mason.

 She teaches digital storytelling, Appalachian folklore American and Latino folklore, sense of place, and bodylore.
 She is author of Beyond the Borderlands: Migration and Belonging in the United States and Mexico (2011, University of California Press), winner of the 2012 Chicago Folklore Prize.
 She is the director of the Mason-Library of Congress Field School for Cultural Documentation.
 Her current research is an ethnographic study of the National Parks Service Summer in the Parks program in the 1960s.

 Beyond the Borderlands: Migration and Belonging in the United States and Mexico.
 University of California Press, 2011.

 Summer in the Parks: National Park Service

 ENGH 412: Digital Storytelling

 ENGH 315: Folklore and Folklife

 ENGH 316: Topics in Myth and Literature: Changelings and Fairies